Workflow Automation Makes Remote Work Easier

 In this example, the entire process for onboarding a new client has been built out and automated.
 Each shape represents a task to be performed and is assigned to a group or individual.
 As tasks are completed, the workflow moves forward until the conclusion.
 Some of these tasks are completed sequentially or in parallel.
 When someone is assigned a task they are alerted and then reminded to complete it.
 Eventually, the task may be automatically escalated, depending on the process.

 Building easily-accessible, automated workflows to manage this work keeps dispersed employees rowing in the same direction.
 When a workflow starts, everyone knows what to do next, whether they're working from a mobile device in Maine, an office desktop in Chicago, a laptop in the kitchen, or a tablet in a home office.
+Office automation isn't just for a companies main offices.

 Getting Started on Workflow Automation